Mirantis/cri-dockerd/README.md

 ## Docs

-This folder contains the files used to generate the `cri-dockeerd` documentation.
+This folder contains the files used to generate the `cri-dockerd` documentation.

 The docs are generated using [Hugo](https://gohugo.io/) and the [Geekdocs](https://themes.gohugo.io/hugo-geekdoc/) theme.